Obesity in the United Kingdom: Scotland

+Figures in 2022 showed that 67% of people in Scotland were overweight or obese, at a cost of £600 million to NHS Scotland; it was also noted that 24% of four year olds were ‘at risk’ of being overweight or obese.

 Wales

+In 2012, it was reported that 57% of adults in Wales were obese or overweight.

-Wales has the highest child obesity percentage out of the four constituent countries of the United Kingdom and has a higher obesity rate than England.
-In 2012 it was reported that 57% of adults in Wales were obese or overweight.
-One in eight reception age children in 2019 were reported to be obese and 3.3% of children are severely obese.
+In 2019 Wales had the highest child obesity percentage out of the four constituent countries of the United Kingdom and had a higher obesity rate than England.
+One in eight reception age children in 2019 were reported to be obese and 3.3% of children were severely obese.